Overcoming the Fear of Launching

-Where we put all the pressure on the current thing we're launching and say - this is it folks.
+Where we put all the pressure on the current thing we're launching & say - this is it, folks.
 Do or die.

 As I listened what I heard was how she had created program after service after offer all based on feedback from her tribe.
-Which makes sense and can be a good thing if you have enough data to back it up.
+Which makes sense & can be a good thing if you have enough data to back it up.
 But not if you're stuck building something you feel like you "should" be creating when you're hearts not really in it.

-But then you also have Steve Jobs who famously said people have no idea what they want until you give it to them (I'm paraphrasing).
+Because Steve Jobs famously said people have no idea what they want until you give it to them (I'm paraphrasing).

-So I challenged her (because we're both creatives) and I said instead of building something based on feedback from other people....
+So I challenged her (because we're both creatives) & I said instead of building something based on feedback from other people....

-What if you created something that you were so excited about you couldn't NOT create it? what if you created something that completely lit you up and brought you nothing but joy?
-What if you created something you loved so much you took your time with it, did it carefully, intentionally, savoured every second of it because it was fun and meaningful for you?
+What if you created something that you were so excited about you couldn't NOT create it?
+What if you created something that completely lit you up & brought you nothing but joy?
+What if you created something you loved so much you took your time with it, did it carefully, intentionally, savoured every second of it because it was fun & meaningful for you?

 Then you invite everyone else to come along for the ride.
 But whether they join you or they don't you're not creating it for them - you're doing it for you.
 And the process of creation becomes an act of joy & purpose & fulfilment.

-In fact, I think I'm going to try to follow my own advice and start asking myself what am I so excited to create I can't NOT do it? :)
+In fact, I think I'm going to try to follow my own advice & start asking myself what am I so excited to create I can't NOT do it? :)

 One Caveat: Now I'm not saying you completely forget about the kind of business you've created.
-Do this within the context of your business and your audience.
-It wouldn't make sense for me to suddenly offer photography packages to my copywriting clients because I got a new camera for Christmas and playing with it brings me joy. lol Got it?
+Do this within the context of your business & your audience.
+It wouldn't make sense for me to suddenly offer photography packages to my copywriting clients because I got a new camera for Christmas & playing with it brings me joy. lol Got it?